-PHILADELPHIA (WTXF) - Wawa Welcome America--a multi-day festival celebrating America's birthday in America's birthplace--goes out with a bang Wednesday.
+PHILADELPHIA - Wawa Welcome America — a multi-day festival celebrating America's birthday in America's birthplace — continues ahead of the Fourth of July holiday.

-The festival kicks off 12 hours of non-stop commemorations and celebrations at Independence Mall in Philadelphia's Historic District at 10 a.m.
-Here is everything you need to know:
+Here's a look at what to expect for the 12 hours of non-stop commemorations and celebrations at Independence Mall Thursday.
+The fun kicks off in Philadelphia's Historic District at 10 a.m.

 ROAD CLOSURES / PARKING INFO